Australia Day: Arrival of the First Fleet: 1788

-So it was on 26 January that a landing was made at Sydney Cove and clearing of the ground for an encampment immediately began.
+Clearing of the ground for an encampment immediately began.
 Then, according to Phillip's account:

 In the evening of the 26th the colours were displayed on shore, and the Governor, with several of his principal officers and others, assembled round the flag-staff, drank the king's health, and success to the settlement, with all that display of form which on such occasions is esteemed propitious, because it enlivens the spirits, and fills the imagination with pleasing presages.